Overview

 Outcome

-The Sound Hive launched at Beckton Globe Library, where more than 100 people attended the opening.
-Children explored the table, collaborated, asked questions and filled the space with sound and energy!
+The Sound Hive launched at Beckton Globe Library, welcoming over 100 visitors on opening day.
+Children engaged with the installation through play, collaboration, and experimentation, filling the space with sound and activity.